PennyLaneAI/pennylane/doc/development/plugins.rst

 -------------

-PennyLane uses the :class:`~.wires.Wires` class for the internal representation of wires. :class:`~.wires.Wires` inherits from python's ``Sequence``, and represents an ordered set of unique wire labels.
+PennyLane uses the :class:`~.wires.Wires` class for the internal representation of wires. :class:`~.wires.Wires` inherits from Python's ``Sequence``, and represents an ordered set of unique wire labels.
 Indexing a ``Wires`` instance will return another ``Wires`` instance of length one.
 The ``labels`` attribute stores a tuple of the wire labels.